Phaungkaza Maung Maung

 Phaungkaza Maung Maung (ဖောင်းကားစား မောင်မောင် [pʰàʊɰ̃ɡázá màʊɰ̃ màʊɰ̃]; 15 September 1763 – 11 February 1782) was the fifth king of the Konbaung Dynasty of Burma, whose reign lasted six days.
 Maung Maung, the eldest son of Naungdawgyi, the second king of the Konbaung Dynasty, and Chief queen Shin Hpo U. He was granted the appenage of Phaungga in fief.
-On 5 February 1782, the 18-year-old Prince of Phaungka pretended to be a king and entered the palace and seized the throne while his cousin King Singu pilgrimaging to Anyar Thiha Taw Pagoda.
+On 6 February 1782, the 18-year-old Prince of Phaungka pretended to be a king and entered the palace and seized the throne while his cousin King Singu pilgrimaging to Anyar Thiha Taw Pagoda.
 Phaungkaza Maung Maung was the shortest lived king among the Konbaung Kings.

-His uncle Prince of Badon (later King Bodawpaya) quickly came to palace and deposed him on 11 February 1782.
+Upon ascending the throne, Phaungkaza Maung Maung invited his personal astrologer-monk—renowned for his mastery of Vedic astrology and astronomy—to the palace to offer alms.
+During the ceremony, the monk subtly advised the king to "clear the kukko trees (lebbeck) from the western side."
+This was actually a veiled reference rooted in the Vinaya (Buddhist disciplinary code), implying the need to remove the Monday-born Prince Badon (later King Bodawpaya), a potential rival.
+However, the young and inexperienced king misunderstood the advice literally and ordered the actual kukko trees near the palace to be cut down.
+His uncle Prince Badon quickly came to the palace and deposed him on 11 February 1782.
 Maung Maung and his chief queen were drowned to death on the same day.

 Family

 He had two queens, chief queen was Shin Bai Toke, daughter of U Shun, who was brother of the barn minister U Tun.
 She gave birth to a son who was named Maung Yike who rebelled against Bodawpaya in 1805, based in Kyun Hla Village.
 The second queen was Me Bwar, daughter of Min Khe Paung, who was a daughter of King Mahadhammaraza Dipadi, the last king of Toungoo dynasty of Burma.
 She did not bear any issue.